casperholders/casper-js-sdk/resources/migration-guide_v2-v3.md

 #### getBlockInfo

-This method change it's output data (`GetBlockResult`).
+This method's output data has changed (`GetBlockResult`).
 Currently it returns a structure with one field `block_with_signatures` which is of type `JsonBlockWithSignatures`. `JsonBlockWithSignatures.signatures` are the signatures of the block, `JsonBlockWithSignatures.block` is a union type that represents the block data.
 It should be of the structure:

 ```
 { Version1: BlockV1 }